Pest Control Brisbane Treatments and Services

 The most asked question I get is; does the female spider really eat the male spider, and the answer is YES she does.

-All spiders will kill and eat other spiders; where two spiders are placed in a jar, one will always end up killing and eating the other at some point.
+All spiders will kill and eat other spiders.
+Where two spiders are placed in a jar, one will always kill and eat the other at some point.

 How To Get Rid Of Spiders